 - Preliminary noise modelling of scenarios representative of various stages of the Project (including stages when noise levels at sensitive receptors would be expected to be greatest) to identify the potential for noise exceedances. - 2.
 Evaluation of various combinations of noise management and mitigation measures to assess their relative effectiveness. - 3.
-Review of the effectiveness of these measures and assessment of their feasibility by Whitehaven WS. - 4.
+Review of the effectiveness of these measures (i.e. to achieve the noise limits [Table 15]) and assessment of their feasibility by Whitehaven WS (i.e. consideration of whether the implementation of the measures are possible and practical in the circumstances). - 4.
 Adoption of management and mitigation measures to appreciably reduce noise emissions associated with the Project.